 Brown the ground beef with the minced garlic.
 My husband likes big chunks of hamburger in the chili, so I try to avoid chopping it up too fine.
 Keep in mind that the meat will fall apart more as you simmer the chili, so you have to start with fairly large chunks if you want it to stay chunky.

-Drain the meat and add the tomato sauce, canned beans, and water.
-I usually drain the kidney beans (they have a really thick syrupy juice), but not the others.
+Drain the meat and add the tomato sauce, canned beans, and water (if desired).
+I usually partially drain the kidney beans (they have a really thick syrupy juice), but not the others.

 Stir in the seasonings.
 The seasonings can be adjusted to your taste.
 I almost never measure them.
 Taste the liquid, and if it still tastes like tomato, add a little more chili powder.
 If you accidentally add too much chili powder, no problem.
 Just add another can of beans.